phuze/windows-10-missing-search-icons/README.md

 I would recommend you copy the entire folder to your desktop, open a command prompt, navigate to that folder `cd C:\Users\{USER}\Desktop\AppIconCache\100` then execute `ren * *.jpg` to batch rename all of these files.
 You'll quickly recognize many of the applications you have installed on your computer.

-If you continue to analyze this folder content, you'll also find numerous icons that appear corrupt -- and sure enough, they all seem to be related to the Microsoft Store.
+If you continue to analyze this folder content, you'll also find numerous icons that appear corrupt.

 ## How To Manually Repair the Icons